Canon M5 vs Sony A7S II

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M5 lacks such a headphone port.

-Both the M5 and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the M5 does not have a direct predecessor.
+The M5 is a recent model that features in the current product line-up of Canon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon M5 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.